 You can also follow this minor as a part-time student.
 Ask the minor contact person for the possibilities.

 You need to have at least a propaedeutic diploma (issued after the first year of university studies).
-You are expected to have attained English language skills at CEFR level B1.
-If you have questions regarding English proficiency, you can contact the minor coordinator.

 This minor focuses on ‘world citizenship’ as a way to cope with globalizations’ challenges; an awareness that extends beyond the borders of your local or national community.
 It’s about insight in (inter)national developments, empathy with and respect for people from other parts of the world, reflection on the many connections between one’s personal situation and conditions elsewhere, plus the readiness to draw personal conclusions from them.